Draghi says euro zone faces long road to recovery

 Draghi told the parliamentary committee the ECB stood ready to act.

-“The ECB will conduct OMTs (bond buying) if and as long as countries comply with strict and effective conditions attached to an appropriate programme,” he said.
+“The ECB will conduct OMTs (bond buying) if and as long as countries comply with strict and effective conditions attached to an appropriate program,” he said.

+Reporting by Francesco Guarascio in Brussels, writing by Paul Carrel in Frankfurt; Editing by Jeremy Gaunt